ramkumarpj/project-four/report.md

  - LogisticRegression Model created was then fitted using training dataset - X_train and y_train.
   - The model is then used to predict recession of test dataset 'X_test'

+## Model Optimizations

+The accuracy score was recorded as 95.38% for the original model.
+The precision and recall for 'Is_Recession' label 'True' was 0.

+To improve accuracy, precision, and recall, the following optimizations were done-
+* An additional feature "Change in Private Inventories' was introduced.
+* For the train and test split, the test size was adjusted to 20%, and stratify was set to 'y'

+Following ML algorithms were tried out but didn't improve the score and hence wasn't considered for this model.
+* K-Nearest Neighbors (KNN) algorithm
+* Decision Tree
+* XGBoost

 ## Results

 * Logistic Regression Model :